foundry-rs/starknet-foundry/docs/src/testing/running-tests.md

 Tests: 4 passed, 0 failed, 0 skipped
 ```

-You can also pass along `--workspace` flag to explicitly run tests for all packages in the workspace.
+You can also pass `--workspace` flag to explicitly run tests for all packages in the workspace.

 ```shell
 $ snforge --workspace